40Digits/wordpress-starter-theme/README.md

 * Be generous with comments and as descriptive as possible.

 ####Properties
-* CSS rules should be comma seperated and reside on new lines.
+* CSS rules should be comma separated and reside on new lines.
 * Order of CSS properties:
   - Positioning
   - Display & Box Model